anannasaha76/anannasaha76/README.md

 ## 🙋‍♀️ About Me

+Hi!
 I'm **Ananna Saha**, a Computer Science & Engineering graduate from **United International University** and an aspiring Full-Stack Web Developer.
 I enjoy building web applications and exploring modern technologies, with a current focus on React, TypeScript, and full-stack development.
 I am currently looking for internship opportunities to learn, grow, and collaborate.

 **What I'm up to right now:**